 The CK LIP Council consists of enthusiastic members at local and regional levels who are committed to enhancing settlement and integration opportunities for all newcomers and immigrants in Chatham-Kent.

-A list of the primary members and resource members, as well as the operating values of the Partnership Council can be found here.
+A list of the primary members and resource members can be found here.

 Follow us on social media: